Felipe-Bravo/VirtualForests-IO2/README.md

 This repository includes the lab instructions and the datasets to complete the assignments.
 Users have to install [R](https://cran.r-project.org/) and [RStudio](https://cran.r-project.org/)

-These materials have used by the author during regular master quantitative forestry courses at [University of Valladolid](http://www.uva.es), 2022-2023
+These materials have used by the author during regular master quantitative forestry courses at [University of Valladolid](http://www.uva.es), 2022-2023 and 2023-2024

 ### Reference texts